MichaelCurrin/docsify-js-tutorial/docs/README.md

 # Docsify Template
 > How to build a docs site with _Docsify-JS_ and Github Pages

 Convert your docs folder into a pretty docs website using [Docsify-JS](https://docsify.js.org/) and some minimal setup instructions.
-This Docsify Template site is running on _Docsify_.
+This project's doc site itself is also running on _Docsify_.

-My own aim is to turn the docs of many of my existing projects into doc sites, with minimal effort to convert them and then maintain them and their dependencies.
+Two main sections of this project:

+- [Quickstart local server](#quickstart-local-server) - Get a demo site running.
+- [Setup your own docs site](#setup-your-own-docs-site) - Convert your docs directory into a docs site hosted on Github pages.
+Uses templates files to get up and running with as little effort as possible.

 _Note: The instructions in this repo are intended for Linux and Mac environments._